 Leave the hard work to us.
 We've over 50 years combined experience in buying property!

-As a consequence, property repossessions are now suspended across the UK until October 31st 2020!
-Mortgage holidays can also be extended up to the same deadline.
+As a consequence, property repossessions are now suspended across the UK until October 31st 2020! house repayments holidays can also be extended up to the same deadline.

-Lenders began issuing mortgage holidays back in March to allow those who can’t afford their mortgage, residential or buy-to-let, to defer or reduce their payments during the epidemic.
-In excess of 1.86 million home owners (1 in 6 households with a mortgage) took the initial three month holiday – lenders are expecting this number to rise over the coming months as more borrowers enter financial difficulty.
+Lenders began issuing house repayments holidays back in March to allow those who can’t afford their house repayments, residential or buy-to-let, to defer or reduce their payments during the epidemic.
+In excess of 1.86 million home owners (1 in 6 households with a house repayments) took the initial three month holiday – lenders are expecting this number to rise over the coming months as more borrowers enter financial difficulty.
 But will this see a spike in property repossessions?
 Only time will tell.

 To see how we can help you avoid property repossessions in record time, get in contact with our team today.